 Sony RX1R II versus Leica Q Typ 116

-The Sony Cyber-shot DSC-RX1R II and the Leica Q (Typ 116) are two digital cameras that were announced, respectively, in October 2015 and June 2015.
+The Sony Cyber-shot DSC-RX1R II and the Leica Q (Typ 116) are two enthusiast cameras that were officially introduced, respectively, in October 2015 and June 2015.
 Both the RX1R II and the Q Typ 116 are fixed lens compact cameras that are equipped with a full frame sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Leica provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Sony RX1R II and the Leica Q Typ 116.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX1R II – represents the basis or 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX1R II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is considerably larger (42 percent) than the Sony RX1R II.
 Moreover, the Q Typ 116 is markedly heavier (26 percent) than the RX1R II.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the RX1R II nor the Q Typ 116 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.